nikolaydubina/go-ml-benchmarks/README.md

 ### Dataset and Model

 We are using classic [Titanic dataset](https://www.kaggle.com/c/titanic).
-It contains numerical and categorical features thus it should be representative of a typical scenario.
+It contains numerical and categorical features, which makes it a representative of typical case.
-Data and notebooks to train model and preprocessor is available in /data and /notebooks respectively.
+Data and notebooks to train model and preprocessor is available in /data and /notebooks.

 ### Some numbers for reference